College Athletic Recruitment Checklist: A Step-By-Step Guide to Getting Recruited

 By June 15: Consider virtual courses if you’re short on credits for eligibility.

-Throughout Summer of Junior Year: Conduct pre-reads with schools that are interested in you and complete pre-reads.
+Throughout the Summer of Junior Year: Conduct pre-reads with schools that are interested in you and complete pre-reads.
 Some students are recruited earlier than this.
 Many are, in fact.
-But, if you haven’t been, you may want to consider going through the pre-read process.
+But if you haven’t been, you may want to consider going through the pre-read process.

-By August 15: Submit early college applications (most early deadlines are Nov 1.
-Some public colleges in the south have early deadlines of Oct 15)
+By August 15: Submit early college applications (most early deadlines are November 1. while some public colleges in the south have early deadlines of October 15)

 By Fall: Confirm your transcript has been submitted to the NCAA Eligibility Center.